ramanujan4351-alt/Abyssal/README.md

 ```

 Abyssal is ideal for security enthusiasts and advanced users who want a flexible, scriptable security toolkit for Linux systems.

+# NOTE : EXPECT BUGS AND ISSUES AS THE TOOL IS STILL UNDER DEVELOPMENT